Today’s Reader Question concerns how to fix water stains on wood, and whether it’s possible to get rid of oil stains on wood, too.

 I have two questions.
-My husband put a hot coffee cup on our wooden bedside table and it has left a white mark that I can’t get off.
+My husband put a hot coffee cup on our wooden bedside table, and it has left a white mark that I can’t get off.
 Any suggestions?

-Also oil marks from a coconut oil bottle have stained my vanity table.
-I desperately want to fix this because it was my great grandmothers vanity table/mirror made by my great-grandfather.
+Also, oil marks from a coconut oil bottle have stained my vanity table.
+I desperately want to fix this because it was my great grandmother’s vanity table/mirror made by my great-grandfather.
 I love your Facebook page, by the way!
 It’s fantastic!

 Thank you so much for your time,

-When dealing with water or oil stains on wood, we basically fix it by using the opposite stuff.
-That is, to remove water rings we’ll use something oil-based, and to remove oil stains we’ll use something water-based.
+When dealing with water or oil stains on wood, we fix them by using the opposite stuff.
+So, to remove water rings we’ll use something oil-based, and to remove oil stains, we’ll use something water-based.

-- Mayonnaise (the full-fat kind)
+- Mayonnaise (the full-fat kind) or olive oil

-If the ring is still there, you’ll want to try the heat-based method (below).
+If the ring is still there, you’ll want to try the heat-based method below.

 - An iron